 The public may comment on topics related to Promotor(a) or CHW Training and Certification.
 You can give either a written or an oral comment.

 You must complete a public comment form if you want to give an oral comment.
 The form is available before each upcoming meeting.
-We will email instructions on how to give an oral comment after you've done the form.
+We will email instructions on how to give an oral comment after you have completed the form.
 You should register no later than 5:00 p.m. five days before the meeting.

 You can email a written public comment to us, too.
 Like oral comments, you must send your written public comment no later than 5:00 p.m. five days before the meeting.
 Email your written comment to us.
 Please include your name and tell us if you are representing yourself or an organization.
-We'll forward your written comments to state staff and committee members for consideration.
-We won't read written comments aloud in the meeting.
+We will forward your written comments to the committee contact for consideration.
+We do not read written comments aloud in the meeting.
 Comments should not include confidential information or protected health information.

 Public Comment Limitations